ckeditor/ckeditor5/packages/ckeditor5-basic-styles/docs/features/basic-styles.md

 **To type before or after a code element**, move the caret to its boundary, then press the Arrow key (<kbd>→</kbd> or <kbd>←</kbd>) once.
 The code is no longer highlighted and whatever text you type or formatting you apply will not be enclosed by the code element:

 {@img assets/img/typing-after-code.gif 770 The animation showing typing after the code element in CKEditor 5 rich text editor.}

-## Related features

-* {@link features/font Font styles} &ndash; Easily and efficiently control the font {@link features/font#configuring-the-font-family-feature family}, {@link features/font#configuring-the-font-size-feature size}, {@link features/font#configuring-the-font-color-and-font-background-color-features text or background color}.
-* {@link features/text-alignment Text alignment} &ndash; Because it does matter whether the content is left, right, centered or justified.
-* {@link features/headings Headings} &ndash; Divide your content into sections.
-* {@link features/remove-format Remove format} &ndash; Easily clean basic text formatting.

-And be sure to get familiar with these, too:
-* {@link features/title Document title} &ndash; Clearly divide your content into a title and body.
-* {@link features/highlight Highlight} &ndash; Mark important words and passages, aiding a review or drawing attention to specific parts of content.

 ## Installations